 Voting and Elections

-The Racial Justice and Public Policy Department is dedicated to providing information to educate all members of the YWCA community on the importance of voting, early learning and youth development.
+The Racial Justice and Public Policy Department is dedicated to providing information to educate all members of YWCA's community on the importance of voting, early learning, youth development and racial equity.

-- YWCA Minneapolis' top priority is access to high-quality, affordable, early childhood education and afterschool youth programs for all Minnesota families, regardless of race, economics or culture
+- YWCA Minneapolis' top priorities are access to high-quality, affordable, early childhood education and afterschool youth programs for all Minnesota families, regardless of race, economics or culture.

 Why Should You Vote?

 - It's your constitutional right.
-Many communities acted through protest and advocacy to get the right to vote -- some even lost their lives.
-To this day, there are still communities that can't partake in this fashion.
-If you are a U.S. citizen, at least 18 by Election Day, a Minnesota resident for 20 days, finished with all parts of any felony sentence, you can vote on November 8.
+Many people acted protested and advocated to get the right to vote, and some even lost their lives.
+To this day, there are still communities that can't vote.
+If you are a U.S. citizen, are at least 18 years old by Election Day, have been a Minnesota resident for 20 days, and have finished with all parts of any felony sentence, you can vote on Election day.

 - Voting is one of the easiest ways to advocate for what you believe in.
-Do you want something to change, stay the same, increased, or decreased?
+Do you want something to change, stay the same, increase or decrease?
 Whatever it is, share it!
 You have a story that powerful and worthy of being heard.
 No one can speak your experience better than you, and your vote reflects that.

 Before casting your vote, here's a voter engagement checklist to help you prepare.

-- If you've never voted, moved, changed your name since the last election or haven't voted in five years, you need to register to vote or update your voter registration.
+- If you've never voted, if you’ve moved or changed your name since the last election or you haven't voted in five years, you need to register to vote or update your voter registration.

-- Connect with three about voting.
+- Connect with your networks about voting.
 Encourage three people to register and pledge to vote, or get information about the upcoming election.

-- Find out who's on your ballot.
-Before heading to the polls, do some research on the candidates (use the "view sample ballot" section below).
-Find trusted sources to inform yourself.
+- See what's on your ballot.
+Before heading to the polls, use trusted sources to research the candidates and ballot issues you’ll be voting on.
 A few things to look for and ask yourself:

 - Does the candidate have a website, Twitter account or Facebook page?

 - Where do they stand on the issues that are important to you?
 Some issues to think about: